THE COMPANIES ORDINANCE, 1984 (Company Limited By Guarantee) ARTICLES OF ASSOCIATION OF PAKISTAN SOFTWARE HOUSES ASSOCIATION FOR IT & IT ES

 - The members of the commission shall be independent, impartial and non-partisan; and

 - The Executive Committee shall consist of a Chairman, a Vice Chairman, and executive committee.
-The number of members of executive is maximum ten and it shall be increased according to the proportionate increase in the total number of membership upto a maximum of thirty in total number.
+The number of members of the executive is maximum ten and it shall be increased according to the proportionate increase in the total number of membership up to a maximum of thirty in total number.

-- At least fifty percent of the members of executive committee shall be from corporate class.
+- At least fifty per cent of the members of the executive committee shall be from corporate class.

-- The electoral college of each class of members of executive committee shall be the members of general body from the respective class.
+- The electoral college of each class of members of the executive committee shall be the members of the general body from the respective class.

 - The immediate past chairman shall be an ex-officio member of the executive committee without voting right.